techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 ### Grumpiness
 What makes you grumpy?
-> Being dragged into chaos or problems with no context or prior attempts to solve it.
+> Being dragged into chaos or problems without prior attempts to solve it.

 How will I know when you're grumpy?
 > I'll go quiet for a moment and ask what's going on.
 That's when I try to make sense of things before reacting.
-I'll try to figure out, but I won't be happy about it.
+I'll try to figure out, but it'll still make me grumpy.

 How can I help you when you're grumpy?
 > Give me a summary of what happened or was attempted, then what is needed from me.
-A little context resets me fast.
+A little context and show of efforts resets me fast.

 ### Feedback & Recognition
 How do you like feedback - Teams chat, email, in person, etc?
-> In person or Teams chat
+> Teams chat is usually more articulate and helps me keep track.
+Then, talk in person to clarify. (or the other way around)

 How do you like feedback - routine like in 1:1s, or as-it-happens?
 > Either is good.
 As it happens if possible.